aggierobotics/organization/CHARTER.md

 ## Amendments
 This Charter may be amended by a 2/3 vote of the Board and confirmation by the Chair of the Department of Electrical and Computer Engineering.

+## Open Source
+Aggie Robotics thrives on the creativity and openness of "Open Source" culture.
+Aggie Robotics will make every effort to be an "open source" organization, publishing all club documents and sharing all projects on the club GitHub.